-Although, I keep an eye on all of the crypto-currencies supported by Coinbase Pro, my focus is currently on bitcoin which is the most established crypto with the most trading volume.
-Although bitcoin is downright stable compared to some of the tiny alt-coins out there, it’s still MUCH more volatile than most stocks are.
+Although my focus is primarily on bitcoin, I keep an eye on and trade all of the cryptocurrencies supported by Coinbase Pro.
 Remember that while we all know that trading cryptos holds tremendous potential rewards, it is extremely high risk.
 Frankly, you shouldn’t invest any more than you are willing to lose.
 I think a good guideline is a tenth of your investible assets.
 So if you have a trading account of $100,000, maybe transfer $10,000 to Coinbase for crypto.

-As far as sell size, again, if I see an 821x sell signal and am NOT profitable (the price is not higher than my cost basis), then the sell size is 0.
-As I said before, you should be willing to see any money invested in crypto go to zero.
+As far as selling, again, if I see an 821x sell signal and am NOT profitable (the price is not higher than my cost basis), then I don’t sell.
+Because of this you should be prepared to see some of your crypto positions potentially go to zero.
 That’s why we have to be extra conservative with position size.

-So that is my current bitcoin trading plan in a nutshell.
+So that is my current bitcoin and crypto trading strategy in a nutshell.
 If you are a crypto-trader, we would love to hear your trading plan in the comments!